-However, creating a connected network is depend-
+However, creating a connected network is dependent on addressing these areas.

 Recommendation: The County's Traffic Engineering Division should initiate a review of all traffic signals in the County to ensure that bicycles will be detected on the minor road approaches which may be given a green cycle only when cross traffic is present.
 Various treatments are available to remedy any location where bicycles are not currently detected.